codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 --set-value=Storage.KmsKeyId=<key id>
 ```

-For an explanation of all other options run `codefresh runner init --help` ([global parameter table](#customizing-the-wizard-installation)).
+For descriptions of the other options, run `codefresh runner init --help` ([global parameter table](#customizing-the-wizard-installation)).

-At this point the quick start wizard will start the installation.
+1. When the Wizard completes the installation, modify the runtime environment of `my-aws-runner` to specify the necessary toleration, nodeSelector and disk size:

-Once that is done we need to modify the runtime environment of `my-aws-runner` to specify the necessary toleration, nodeSelector and disk size:
+  1. Run:

 ```shell
 codefresh get re --limit=100 my-aws-runner/cf -o yaml > my-runtime.yml
 ```

-Modify the file my-runtime.yml as shown below:
+  1. Modify the file my-runtime.yml as shown below:

 ```yaml
 version: null